-A peak flow meter is an inexpensive, pocket-sized device that measures peak expiratory flow (PEF), or how fast a person can exhale.
+A peak flow meter is an inexpensive, pocket-sized device that measures peak expiratory flow (PEF), or how much air a person can exhale.
 To measure PEF, the person takes a deep breath and then blows (huffs) into a tube on the peak flow meter as hard and as fast as possible.

 To get the most accurate PEF, the peak flow meter should be used three times and the best results recorded.
 PEF is lowest in the early morning and highest in the afternoon.